 Auto enrolment functionality has been integrated into most of the HMRC approved payroll software packages (including some of the free software) and can make assessing workers, issuing communications, making contributions, viewing reports and submitting information to the pension provider much simpler and easier for you.

-If you are a paper filer or use HMRC's Basic PAYE Tools (which is not designed to carry out any auto enrolment tasks), you will need your own process to assess their staff and calculate contributions.
+If you are a paper filer or use HMRC's Basic PAYE Tools (which is not designed to carry out any auto enrolment tasks), you will need your own process to assess your PA and calculate contributions.
 The Pensions Regulator have designed a ‘basic assessment tool’ (in the form of a spreadsheet) to help you with this, however, as its name suggests, it is very basic.
 Additionally, you will still need to do things like find out from your pension provider how to provide this information to them and feed some data from the spreadsheet on employee contributions back into your ordinary payroll calculations (in order that tax relief can be given, as necessary).
-For more information, go to the Pensions Regulator website.
+For more information, go to The Pensions Regulator website.

 Whilst an employee’s pension contributions attract tax relief, they do not ordinarily attract National Insurance contribution (NIC) relief.
 However, if an employer makes a contribution to an employee’s pension scheme, then there are no tax or NICs to pay.
 Because of this, a salary sacrifice arrangement is commonly used when it comes to putting money into a pension.